MicrosoftDocs/azure-devops-yaml-schema/README.md

 Article sections that do not combine auto-generated content with editable content, like remarks, examples, and see also, can contain monikers within their `editable-content` tags.

 Contributions cannot be made to any article text that is outside of an `editable-content` tag.
 Pull requests that contain edits outside of an `editable-content` tag can't be merged and will be closed.
+Pull requests that contain new task articles can't be merged and will be closed.
+New task articles are created automatically when the Azure DevOps sprint containing the new task is deployed.

 To file issues with the tasks themselves, submit feedback to [the Azure Pipeline tasks open source repository](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks).